Lafayette & New Iberia Bankruptcy Attorneys

-You’re not the only one if you find yourself in a tough spot financially.
-In 2014, over 3000 people near New Orleans filed for bankruptcy, and almost 100,000 cases were registered across the nation.
-Fortunately, you’re not alone.
+You’re not alone if you find yourself in a tough spot financially.
+In 2021, thousands of bankruptcy cases were filed in Louisiana alone.
+Fortunately, help is available.
 Our Lafayette bankruptcy attorneys are here to talk through the options available to help ease your debt-related stress.

-Just like in life, we need to understand our financial situation before taking the next steps.
-The bankruptcy lawyers at Standard Law want to help you achieve your goals and offer free consultations.
-This gives you the opportunity to speak with qualified legal counsel about your finances and see what our firm can do to help you and your family.
-Contact Standard Law today to discuss the next steps in regaining your life.
+Just like in life, we need to fully understand our financial situation before taking the next steps.
+The bankruptcy lawyers at Standard Law want to help you achieve your goals.
+We give you the opportunity to speak with qualified legal counsel concerning your specific financial situation and evaluate what our firm can do to assist you and your family.

 The Benefits of Bankruptcy

 The bankruptcy process is difficult, but it has many benefits that can improve your life.
 It’s not a punishment, and filing won’t have any negative effects on your life.
 In fact, you may find that your life becomes easier after bankruptcy, as most or all of the debt causing financial hardship will be gone.
 These are some primary benefits offered by bankruptcy: